Best Samsung TVs 2024: budget to premium, 4K, 8K, QLED, QD-OLED

 Some minor shadow detail loss

 So what's new this year?
-Samsung is touting a 'glare-free' filter on its levelled up third generation QD-OLED display, and while the name might be ever so slightly exaggerated, we can't deny how effective it is.
+Samsung is touting a 'glare-free' filter on its levelled-up third-generation QD-OLED display, and while the name might be ever so slightly exaggerated, we can't deny how effective it is.
 Ambient light and reflections of colourful t-shirts were no match for this TV as it effectively warded off distractions in our testing.

-It's also a knockout when it comes to gaming, with four full bandwidth HDMI 2.1 sockets with support for up to 4K/120Hz on consoles, or 4K/144Hz on PC.
+It's also a knockout when it comes to gaming, with four full-bandwidth HDMI 2.1 sockets with support for up to 4K/120Hz on consoles, or 4K/144Hz on PC.
 Samsung includes a host of useful gaming features like VRR and ALLM, as well as a handful of game streaming apps if you don't have a console.
 Its Tizen operating system is also packed with movie and TV streaming apps, as well as a bunch of new AI-driven enhancement features.

 Read the full Samsung S95D review

-Best QLED Samsung TV
+The best QLED Samsung TV

 Samsung’s latest Mini LED TV takes the fight to OLED